Phanthom-Mekat/Phanthom-Mekat/README.md

 - 👋 Hi, I’m @Phanthom-Mekat
 - 👀 I’m interested in ...coding
 - 💞️ I’m looking to collaborate on ...something interesting
-- 📫 How to reach me. ...jahidulhossainmekat@gmail.com
+- 📫 How to reach me.. ...jahidulhossainmekat@gmail.com

 ## 🌐 Socials: